 Two days ago I received my copies of Reactive Web Applications.

 Needless to say, I had been waiting for this moment for some time.
-Even though the final PDF version had been out for a few weeks prior to this, nothing compares to holding in your hands an actual, physical, printed book and seeing the pages you’ve been working on in context with the possibility of turning them back and forth.
+Even though the final PDF version had been out for a few weeks prior to this, nothing compares to holding in your hands an actual, physical, printed book (sites like Printivity could help out in this regard) and seeing the pages you’ve been working on in context with the possibility of turning them back and forth.
 Call me old-fashioned, but when it comes to reading a book with the purpose of learning new material I have the feeling that printed books have a better quality to it, with some form of tactile memory helping to remember the contents better.

 In this post I’d like to try and review my experience of writing a technical book.
 I had written about the book before and talked about what it is like to write, so this will be the conclusion from writing this first book (yes, that’s right - there may be more, but not just yet).